tflanagan/quickbase.dev/source/index.html.md

 > Unlike most API calls, the above returns a string of the desired forms HTML rather than an object with properties.

 <a href='https://help.quickbase.com/api-guide/getrecordashtml.html' target='_blank'>Quick Base Documentation</a>

+Use API_GetRecordAsHTML to get a record within an HTML fragment that can be embedded in another Web page.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------